ikding/data_sci_job_search/slideshow.md

 <p style="text-align:left;">Avoid discussing and disclosing salary information until they are actually making you an offer</p>

-* Otherwise you may be screed out of perfectly suitable interviews
+* Otherwise you may be screened out of perfectly suitable interviews
 * Otherwise the employer may use this information as a way to make a low-ball offer when the time comes
 * As people's desire for something grows, so does their flexibility about how much they can afford